Our Response to COVID-19

 Town of Claremont services - status update

-Face-to-face Council meetings will resume as of 2 June for Councillors with Zoom availability for members of the public.
+Face-to-face Council meetings have resumed.
 If you wish to submit a question on notice for our upcoming Council Meetings, please click here.

 Waste and recycling